Chimoney/chimoney-community-projects/submissions/Articles/payout-digital-marketplaces.md

 ### Step 2: Get Your API Key

 Create an API key to authenticate your marketplace.
-This key is used to securely communicate with Chimoney’s servers and manage your payouts.

 ### Step 3: Configure Payout Options

-Customize the payout options available on your platform.
-Chimoney’s API allows you to support multiple currencies and payment methods.
-Configure the options that best suit your user base and regions.
+Customize the payout options available on your platform to best suit your user base.
+Chimoney offers allows you to support multiple currencies (USD, CAD, NGN) and different payment methods such as bank, Mobile Money, [Interac](https://chimoney.io/blogs/interac-e-transfer-bulk-for-canadian-businesses-integration-and-api/), Airtime and Gift cards

 ### Step 4: Automate Payouts